Walter Clayton Jr.'s defensive stop gives Florida its 3rd national title with 65-63 win over Houston

 It was a defensive gem of his own.
 Right before the buzzer.
 For the win and the national title.

-The Gators and Clayton somehow overcame Houston’s lockdown intensity Monday night to will out a 65-63 victory in an NCAA title-game thriller decided when the Florida senior's own D stopped the Cougars from even taking a game-winning shot at the buzzer.
+The Gators and Clayton somehow overcame Houston’s lockdown intensity, along with a 12-point deficit Monday night to will out a 65-63 victory in an NCAA title-game thriller decided when the Florida senior's own D stopped the Cougars from even taking a game-winning shot at the buzzer.

-Clayton finished with 11 points, all in the second half, but what he'll be remembered for most was getting Houston's Emanuel Sharp to stop in the middle of his motion as he tried to go up for the game-winning 3 in the final seconds.
+Clayton finished with 11 points, all in the second half.
+What he'll be remembered for most was getting Houston's Emanuel Sharp to stop in the middle of his motion as he tried to go up for the game-winning 3 in the final seconds.

-Clayton ran at him, Sharp dropped the ball and, unable to pick it up lest he get called for traveling, watched it bounce.
-Alex Condon dived on the ball, then flipped it to Clayton, who ran to the opposite free-throw line with the buzzer sounding and tugged his jersey out of his shorts.
-Next, the court was awash in Gator chomps and orange and blue confetti.

 “Just go 100 percent,” Clayton said when asked what he was trying to do at the finish.
 “We were just trying to get a stop, and we happened to get it.
 I’m happy we got it done.”

+Alex Condon dived on the ball, then flipped it to Clayton, who ran to the opposite free-throw line with the buzzer sounding and tugged his jersey out of his shorts.
+Next, the court was awash in Gator chomps and orange and blue confetti.

+“We guarded them hard and then I saw the ball loose and I just hoped we beat them to the ball,” Florida coach Todd Golden said.

-This marked the fourth comeback in six March Madness games for the Gators (36-4), who trailed by 12 in the second half of this one.
-They led this game for a total of 64 seconds, including the last 46 ticks of a game that was in limbo until the final shot that never came.
+This marked the fourth comeback in six March Madness wins for the Gators (36-4).
+They led this game for a total of 64 seconds, including the last 46 ticks of a contest that was in limbo until the final shot that never came.

 Houston coach Kelvin Sampson called it “incomprehensible” that the Cougars couldn't get a shot off on either of their last two possessions.